All that we see or seem Is but a dream within a dream.

 -- Edgar Allen Poe

-The bar rocked to the raucous rhythms of dance.
+Music thrummed in Sean's chest while the bar rocked to the raucous rhythms of dance.
 Lasers flashed in blue and green and red across naked male torsos.
-Strobes pulsed in cadence with the lunatic beat of the music; visions of dancing men flashed in frenetic spasms of motion.
+Strobes pulsed in cadence with the lunatic beat of the bass; visions of dancing men flashed in frenetic spasms of motion.
 Aloof and alone, Sean leaned with his back to the bar and watched and waited, scanning the mass of masculinity for the perfect lover.

 The club lay coiled in an ancient basement, entombed deep beneath the bustle of the city.
 Mold seeped from the stone walls, cloaked with raven-black tapestries.
 Here and there, cold steel chains shrouded the walls with mystery and promise.